Choosing the Right Emergency Rescue Beacon to Call for Help on a Boat

 radio boat distress beacon

-Sometimes known as an AIS beacon, an EPIRB only uses radio waves to signal its position.
-This beacon can alert boats that are within one nautical mile (1852 km) of the transmitting boat.
+Sometimes known as an AIS beacon, an EPIRB uses radio waves to signal its position.
+This beacon can alert boats that are within one nautical mile (1852 km) of the transmitting boat that the crew is in distress and needs help

 Once the alert is launched, boats with an AIS receiver, compatible with the beacon’s radio wave, will see the boat to be rescued appear on their navigation radar.